What is GraphRAG? Different Types, Limitations, and When to Use

 Implementing GraphRAG: Strategies and Best Practices

 The cornerstone of a successful GraphRAG system is a meticulously constructed knowledge graph.
 The deeper and more accurate the graph’s representation of the underlying data, the better the system’s ability to reason and generate high-quality responses.
+Here are some of the key factors you should keep in mind:

 Knowledge Graph Construction